 Regardless of whether you breast-feed or formula feed your baby, try doing so while their bare skin is against your own.
 If the room is cool, wrap a blanket around your baby’s back to keep them warm.
 You can also cradle your baby skin-to-skin.

 Skin-to-skin contact relaxes both you and your baby, as well as enhances the bond between you.
-Additional benefits of skin-to-skin contact include prolonged periods of sleep and alertness, less cold stress, improved weight gain, better brain development, decreased crying, and an earlier discharge from the hospital.

 Learn how to properly massage your baby by signing up for a class, finding information or videos online, or reading a book.